As William Shakespeare once wrote, "To be or not to be, that is the question." Marketers have a similar classic debate: gated versus ungated content.

 As you can probably tell, gated and ungated content both serve different purposes.
 But you might be wondering what the pros and cons are.
 Let's dive into it now.

-Ultimately, gated content is meant to generate leads that you can nurture into prospects through your marketing efforts while ungated content is meant to increase traffic and improve trust with your audience.
+Ultimately, gated content is meant to generate leads that you can nurture into prospects through your marketing efforts, whereas ungated content is meant to increase traffic and improve trust with your audience.

 Both types of content are valuable and should be included in your content marketing strategy.